ppetrovtv/pine_script_docs/source/Shapes_using_plotshape,_plotchar,_plotarrow.rst

 arrow is rendered, otherwise (when 'close - open' is less than zero) we have a down arrow.

-For another example, it's possible to take the indicator “Chaikin Oscillator” from the standard scripts and display it as an overlay above a series in the form of arrows using 'plotarrow' :
+For another example, it's possible to take the indicator "Chaikin Oscillator" from the standard scripts and display it as an overlay above a series in the form of arrows using 'plotarrow' :

 ::